JGPR was founded at the end of 2013 with the following business philosophy:

 - Train your staff to better work with the news media

 - Communicate and manage crisis and stick around to help rebuild your brand and restore trust after a bad incident

 Today, your company, agency, or department needs media relations, crisis management, content/blog entry production, social media management, branding, web design, and someone to sit in on the meetings and tell you what’s a truly bad marketing idea — and we’ve heard plenty.

 Public relations has become so much more than pitching stories and writing press releases.
 Today’s clients can help craft their own message in text, photographs, videos, memes, infographics, and whole blogs dedicated to their work.

 If you’re in the business world, we can name the benefits — better reputation, return customers, positive press, one-day “bad” stories — but if you understand public relations, then you know what a good firm does for you: improves your bottom line.
 If you don’t understand the connection, we’ll show you.
 Just drop us a line.

 If you’re in government, police, fire, EMS, or emergency management, the value of good public relations and public information officers is twofold.
 First, it builds trust and confidence with constituents, including the news media, social media influencers (we know how many people are listening to your scanners on Twitter…) and community bloggers.
-Second, it keeps everyone on message.
-We’ve done this before.
+Second, it keeps everyone on message and prevents confusion and disorder.